 Ozempic maintenance dose

-Depending on how well the medication works, this can be either 0.5mg or 1mg.
+Depending on how well the medication works, this can be either semaglutide 0.5mg or semaglutide 1 mg.

 The long-term maintenance dose affects whether or not the blood glucose levels are acceptable.